ArduPilot/ardupilot_wiki/dev/source/docs/user-alerts-developer.rst

      - ``string``
      - Textual description of the User Alert.
 Should be understandable by an average user.

+   * - criticality
+     - ``int`` of value 1,2,3 or 4.
+     - An assessment of the likelihood of the issue occurring.
+1 = CRITICAL - Likely to be encountered by all vehicle configurations.
+2 = CRITICAL - Likely to be encountered by specific vehicle configurations, 3 = MAJOR - possible to be encountered.
+4 = MINOR - unlikely to be encountered.

    * - mitigation
      - ``string``
      - Textual description of any mitigations that a user can take to prevent the issue from occurring BEFORE a patched ArduPilot is released.
 Should be understandable by an average user.